pnlong/PDMX/README.md

 ### `read_musescore()`

 PDMX was created by scraping the public domain content of [MuseScore](https://musescore.com), a score-sharing online platform on which users can upload their own sheet music arrangements in a MusicXML-like format.
 MusPy alone lacked the ability to fully parse these files.
-Our `read_musescore()` function can, and returns a `MusicRender` object given the path to the MuseScore file, `path`.
+Our `read_musescore()` function can, and returns a `MusicRender` object given the path to the MuseScore file.

 ```python
 from pdmx import read_musescore